Food Safety

 • Rinse fruits and vegetables under running water, even those with skins and rinds that are not eaten.

-• Use separate cutting boards and knives for fresh produce and for raw meats.
+• Use separate cutting boards and knives for fresh produce and raw meats.

 • Defrost food in the refrigerator, under cold running water, or in the microwave.
-Take turkeys out of the freezer and thaw in refrigerator 4 to 5 days prior to cooking.
+Take turkeys out of the freezer and thaw them in the refrigerator 4 to 5 days before cooking.

 • Never place cooked food on a plate that previously held raw meats or eggs.

-• If food has been out for two or more hours, discard it.
-Bacteria can double every 20 minutes at room temperature.
+• Discard food that has been out for two or more hours.
+At room temperature, bacteria can double every 20 minutes.

 Follow the guidelines below for minimum cooking temperatures for meat, poultry, seafood, and other cooked foods.
 Be sure to use a food thermometer to check whether meat has reached a safe internal temperature that is hot enough to kill harmful germs that cause food poisoning.